ew367/MSAarray/README.md

   * 0_metadata
   * 1_raw
   * 2_normalised
-  * 3_analysis
   * logFiles

-* A config file in the project folder containing file paths and thresholds etc specific to their project (see exampleData/config.r for an example)
+* A config file in the project folder containing file paths and thresholds etc specific to their project

 * A file named sampleSheet.csv in the 0_metadata folder which contains the following columns, and any other associated phenotype data:
-    "Basename","Chip_ID","Chip_Position","Plate","Batch", "Individual_ID","Sample_ID","Cell_Type","N_Nuclei","Group","Age","Sex". (see exampleData/sampleSheet.csv)
+    "Basename","Chip_ID","Chip_Position","Plate", "Individual_ID","Sample_ID","Cell_Type","Study"

 * raw idat files in the 1_raw folder